What is it?

-Optical Variable Inks are special inks changing their aspect depending on the viewers position and lightning conditions.
+Optical Variable Inks are special inks that change their aspect depending on the viewer’s position and lightning conditions.

 How do you detect it?

 OVI detection is performed with the naked eye and by following a certain process.
 The user has to be properly trained to draw a reliable conclusion.